kerivin/media-embedder-bot/README.md

-# Embed Media Telegram Bot

-Media Embedder Bot for Telegram
+# Media Embedder Bot for Telegram

 The bot replaces regular post links (`https://twitter.com/...`, `https://vt.tiktok.com/...`, etc) with links that display embed media, so you can watch all the TikTok/Reddit/Twitter/Bluesky posts your friends send you at 5AM in Telegram, without ever launching apps or a browser.